-- Forbes gives Dayton high marks in cost of doing business, education and job growth, and names the city as one of the best places for business and careers in the U.S.
+- Forbes gave Dayton high marks in cost of doing business, education and job growth, and names the city as one of the best places for business and careers in the U.S.

 - Cost of living in Dayton is 14% below the national average.

-- Niche.com awards Dayton “A” ratings for nightlife and diversity.
+- Niche.com awards Dayton “B-” ratings for nightlife and cost of living.